 The general discipline of the School is the responsibility of each and every member of staff both inside and outside the classroom.
-Teachers should have high expectations of pupil behaviour and insist on the following:
+Teachers should have high expectations of pupil behaviour.
+They should at all times support pupils to maintain good relations as detailed above.
+They should also insist on the following:

-- being punctual for lessons

-- being courteous and industrious in class

-- standing up when they enter a classroom (optional)

-- saying 'Good Morning' and 'Good Afternoon'

-- addressing all members of staff by their full titles (Mr, Mrs, Ms, Dr) and surnames

-- opening and closing doors for staff and others

-- being punctual in handing in written prep

-- wearing full, correct school uniform
+- treating other pupils in a positive, thoughtful, respectful way - being punctual for lessons - being courteous and industrious in class - standing up when they enter a classroom (optional) - saying 'Good Morning' and 'Good Afternoon' - addressing all members of staff by their full titles (Mr, Mrs, Ms, Dr) and surnames - opening and closing doors for staff and others - being punctual in handing in written homework - wearing full, correct school uniform

-- treating other pupils in a positive, thoughtful, respectful way